 4. Manage growing, changing networks

 Networks are also growing in complexity.
 And with remote work and hybrid office environments becoming the norm, things are changing even faster than usual.
 Whether you're dealing with cloud migrations, IPv6 transitions, or ensuring remote access, you need flexible, reliable tools to help you monitor all your IP assets and ensure smooth performance—even in the midst of change.
+Even educational organizations — like Decatur City Schools — are using network monitoring to map and manage all connected devices on an enterprise level scale.

 5. Identify security threats

-When you don't have budget for intrusion detection software, but still want a tier 1 method to help protect against data breaches, network monitoring can help secure your business-critical data.
+When you don't have the budget for intrusion detection software, but still want a tier 1 method to help protect against data breaches, network monitoring can help secure your business-critical data.

 6. Justify equipment upgrades